Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation

+\hlca{\emph{Overlaps of primitives.} From the application results, one can find that there are overlapping regions between neighboring primitives.
+Since the final shape is the union of these primitives, this overlapping does not pose significant problems in applications such as shape optimization and shape generation.
+However, we acknowledge that this overlap may violate intersection-free constraints in certain tasks, such as mesh decomposition and physical simulation.
+Additionally, the lack of one-to-one mapping could introduce ambiguity in shape alignment.
+These issues could be addressed by post-processing methods, including collision handling, Boolean operations, or multi-material meshing~\citep{MultimaterialMeshing24}, to generate non-overlapping primitives.}

-Our current medial skeletal diagram consists solely of piecewise linear elements.
+\emph{\hlca{Nonlinear skeleton.}} Our current medial skeletal diagram consists solely of piecewise linear elements.
 Although this configuration has demonstrated solid performance, the inclusion of higher-order surfaces like polynomial elements~\cite{marschner2021sum} could potentially enhance the representation further.
-Higher-order surfaces could provide more precise and compact coverage of intricate local regions, contributing to both the accuracy and efficiency of our representation.
+Higher-order surfaces could provide more precise coverage of local regions \hlca{with sparser skeletons}, contributing to both the accuracy and efficiency of our representation.

-Currently, the time efficiency of computing MSD is less than ideal.
+\emph{\hlca{Computational cost.}} Currently, the time efficiency of computing MSD is less than ideal.
 Future work that incorporates data-driven methods and graph generation may enhance computational speed, using our current method to supply training data pairs.